A class of open surfaces with algorithmically solvable homeomorphism problem: From automata to admissible trees

-Let $\calx$ be a planar topological $2$-automaton.
 We start by forming the directed graph $G'$ whose vertices are the building blocks and whose edges are the arrows.
 An arrow is called a \bydef{loop} if its domain and range lie in the same building block.

 In order to describe the space of ends of the surface $M(\calx)$, take a finite alphabet $A$ with as many letters as arrows in $\calx$, and assign a letter to each arrow.
 We give the set $A^\nn$ of infinite words in $A$ the product topology.
 The space of ends of the surface $M(\calx)$ is homeomorphic to the subset $E\subset A^\nn$ consisting of words which can be read by starting from $X_0$ and following the arrows.